gsoules/AvantCustom/README.md

 without having to create a plugin from scratch.
 A plugin can provide new functionality, or modify existing functionality, in ways that are not possible by modifying a theme.

-You can edit avantcustom.css to override styling in the admin theme.

 **This plugin is intended for use by developers who are familiar with Omeka plugins and understand how filters and hooks are used to add or modify Omeka features.**